 Do Some Research

-Part of the fun of hunting and owning antiques comes through learning about them.
+Part of the fun of hunting down antiques and owning collectibles comes through learning about them.
 Sometimes uncovering a fact you didn’t previously know can add to the value as well.
 Suddenly a vase that was nice to look at transforms into a valuable treasure.

 Start your value-adding research by answering these questions: